 Our Healive, Bilive and Anflu production facilities received their GMP certificates initially in March 2002, June 2005 and October 2005, respectively, and renewed their GMP certificates for another five years in 2008, 2010 and 2010, respectively.
 The upstream production plants for our hepatitis vaccines and flu vaccines in Haidian District have passed the new GMP certification and obtained the new GMP certificate on April 17, 2013, which was renewed on April 13, 2018.
 Our upstream production line for PPV, with annual production capacity of 5 million doses, was built in Haidian site in 2014.
 As described above, a representative of Sinobioway Medicine and dozens of unidentified individuals forcibly entered Sinovac Beijing's corporate offices and cut power to our Shangdi site.
-Due to the actions of the representative of Sinobioway Medicine, Sinovac Beijing was forced to destroy the affected products and temporarily suspended production at the impacted facility in order to maintain product safety.
+Due to the actions of the representative of Sinobioway Medicine, Sinovac Beijing was forced to destroy the affected products of hepatitis A vaccine and influenza vaccine and temporarily suspended production at the impacted facility in order to maintain product safety.
+Since the influenza vaccine is a seasonal product, there was no supply of Anflu for the flu season of 2018-2019.
+However, production of the hepatitis A vaccine resumed in fourth quarter of 2018 and production of the influenza vaccine resumed in March 2019.